Install Privoxy on Raspberry PI for Kid Safe Browsing

 Privoxy is Free Software and licensed under the GNU GPLv2.

-- Supports tagging which allows to change the behaviour based on client and server headers.
+• Supports tagging which allows changing the behaviour based on client and server headers.

-- Web page filtering (text replacements, removes banners based on size, invisible “web-bugs” and HTML annoyances, etc.)
+• Web page filtering (text replacements, removing banners based on size, invisible “web-bugs” and HTML annoyances, etc.)

-- Support for Perl Compatible Regular Expressions in the configuration files, and a more sophisticated and flexible configuration syntax.
+• Support for Perl Compatible Regular Expressions in the configuration files, and more sophisticated and flexible configuration syntax.

 What We Need